According to a report published by Business Insider, native display ads revenue will make up 74% of total US display ad revenue by 2021 (Src).

 Step 1 – Create Native Styles (native ad templates)

-To run native ads, you are required to create styles (to put it simply, templates) that defines how your ads will look exactly.
+To run native ads, you are required to create styles (to put it simply, templates) that define how your ads will look exactly.

 - Sign-in to Google Ad Manager (DFP) account.

-- Click Delivery > Native > Create Native Ad.
+- Click Delivery > Native > New Native Ad > Single Ad.

 - Then, select the method to create a native ad out of the three choices available – Guided Design Editor, HTML & CSS Editor, and Android & iOS Code.